Particular/MassTransitShowcaseDemo/README.md

 > Changing or deleting header values may change or cause issues with the subsequent re-processing.
 It is recommended that these values are not changed if you are unsure of their purpose.

 ![Edit Message View](docs/service-pulse-edit-before-retry.png "Edit & Retry view showing the message body")

+### Viewing retries

+Return to the showcase UI to see that the retries have now been successfully handled.